ClaudiuGeorgiu/RiskInDroid/README.md

 **RiskInDroid** have been empirically tested on a dataset made of more than 6K malware samples and 112K apps.

 `NOTE:` the data collection and the experiments took place in late 2016.
+Since then, the used libraries have been updated and the models have been retrained (by using the same dataset), so the current results might slightly differ from the original.